alvics/my-portfolio2/README.md

 ## Angular 6 personal web app project.

-### Using MD-Bootstrap for CSS
+### Using MD-Bootstrap for styling/SCSS

-### Routing, http, and firebase, using the WordPress REST API for retrieving data to display in blog page.
+### Web app uses routing, http, and firebase, using the WordPress REST API for retrieving data to display in blog and project pages.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.